genelet/godbi/README.md

 ### 2.3  *Model*

-`Model` contains the table and actions on the table, using the *Navigate* type:
+*Model* contains the table and actions on the table, using the *Navigate* interface:

 ```go
 type Model struct {